tanishrajh/campuscore/README.md

-Got you — here is your full README, exactly as you provided earlier, with the Installation section inserted cleanly before the Final Note.
-This is the complete file — copy-paste directly into GitHub.

----

 🏫 CampusCore – A Unified Smart Campus Hub for SIT

 CampusCore is a modern, student-first web application designed to centralize and simplify campus life at Siddaganga Institute of Technology (SIT), Tumkur).